Czaryk/FishingInfo/README.md

 ```
 Commands:

-/fi help - view all commands
+/fi help - View all commands

 /fi - Toggles on or off